Top 10 Boat Tool Kit Items to Keep On Board

 In his song titled “Boats”, singer Kenny Chesney calls boats, “vessels of freedom, harbors of healing.”
 That sentiment is echoed by many boaters, as they connect with nature, relax with family and friends, and let the stresses of everyday life drift away.

 But emergencies can and do happen.
 Don’t be caught drifting helplessly with a dead engine, or unable to summon help in a medical or other emergency.
-Be prepared and well-equipped with the tools needed to keep everyone on board, and your boat, safe on the water.
+Be prepared and well-equipped with the boat tool kit you need to keep everyone on board, and your boat, safe on the water.

 - Safety Gear